 About the MuMMER project

-MuMMER (MultiModal Mall Entertainment Robot) is a four-year, EU-funded project with the overall goal of developing a humanoid robot (based on Softbank's Pepper platform) that can interact autonomously and naturally in the dynamic environments of a public shopping mall, providing an engaging and entertaining experience to the general public.
-Using co-design methods, we will work together with stakeholders including customers, retailers, and business managers to develop truly engaging robot behaviours.
-Crucially, our robot will exhibit behaviour that is socially appropriate: combining speech-based interaction with non-verbal communication and human-aware navigation.
+MuMMER (MultiModal Mall Entertainment Robot) was a four-year, EU-funded project, where we developed a humanoid robot (based on Softbank's Pepper platform) able to interact autonomously and naturally in the dynamic environments of a public shopping mall, providing an engaging and entertaining experience to the general public.
+Using co-design methods, we worked together with stakeholders including customers, retailers, and business managers to develop truly engaging robot behaviours.
+Crucially, our robot exhibited behaviour that is socially appropriate: combining speech-based interaction with non-verbal communication and human-aware navigation.
 To support this behaviour, we will develop and integrate new methods from audiovisual scene processing, social-signal processing, high-level action selection, and human-aware robot navigation.

-The results of MuMMER will take the following forms:
+The results of MuMMER take the following forms:

 - A co-designed interactive mobile robot with entertainment features and behaviours that is able to interact naturally with humans in a public space.